 COMMUNITY BIKE TRAIL

-This bike route through the quiet neighborhoods of Oregon is marked with easy to follow signage.
+This bike route through the quiet neighborhoods of Oregon is marked with easy-to-follow signage.
 The loop visits most city parks and provides great access to shopping and points of interest.
 The Community Bike Trail is an easy casual ride for individuals and families looking for a bit of relaxation on any day of the week.
-Download the map/brochure to plan your ride!
+Download the Community Bike Trail Map 2023 to plan your ride!

 BIKE OGLE BIKE ROUTES